Tasks are the heartbeat of Avaza Projects. Work is created, estimated, assigned, collaborated on and delivered via

 Tasks need to be assigned to project sections.
-Sections are a convenient way of arranging tasks by stage/phase or custom workflow status within a project.
+Sections are a convenient way of arranging tasks by stage/phase.

 Every business may have their own preferred workflow for projects, whether it is dividing projects into phases or another method, and each task you create has to go into one of these sections.

 You can assign the task to someone on your team to hold them accountable for its completion.
 Avaza only allows you to assign tasks to one project member, but you can add followers if more people need to stay informed about comments on the task.

 When tasks are assigned to someone, a notification is sent out to the task assignee and other users who are added as followers on the task.
 They can change the status of the task, collaborate with you on it, and mark it as complete once the work is finished.

 Each task begins with a task title.
 Enter a descriptive title that clearly conveys to the reader what that task pertains to.
 The more specific your task title can be, the easier it is for team members to understand how it fits into the overall project.